Make

 module.
 This webhook URL should be the second webhook you use when creating the authentication request in the primary scenario.

 Once the user has completed the authentication flow and clicked on the “I’ve logged in” button, the authentication request 2nd webhook is called.
-This triggers this scenario that will terminate the authentication session and save the profile to the data store.
+This triggers this scenario that will terminate the authentication session and save the profile.
+Note, this scenario must call the Save Profile on Termination

 Once the process is complete, this scenario calls the primary scenario again, which should now proceed to the top branch of the flow and fetch the monthly spend for the current and previous month.